f3-factory/F3com-data/basket/main.md

 bool dry (  )
 ```

-This function allows you to return TRUE if current item is empty/undefined
+This function allows you to check if the current item is empty/undefined

 Example: